oracle-livelabs/sprints/data-management/sprint-ogg-add-extract/sprint-ogg-add-extract.md

-# How do I add extract process by using the Oracle GoldenGate Admin client?
+# How do I add an extract process by using the Oracle GoldenGate Admin client?
 Duration: 3 minutes

+## Add an Extract process

 Use `ADD EXTRACT` to create an Extract group/process.